 Last updated on March 22, 2023 by Wandering our World

-However that’s just scratching the surface when it comes to how different Barbados and St Lucia really are…
+However that’s just the start when it comes to how different these two destinations can be…

 - Where To Stay According To Your Budget

 - Which Is Easier For Getting Around?